gfgprojects/ecowheataly/clustering_AC/README.md

 - You can change the input columns used for clustering by modifying the `input_l` list in the script.
 - Modify visualization settings or clustering parameters based on your requirements.
+- The default clustering method is KMeans, but DBSCAN is also supported via parameter modification

 ### Features engineering